 - Process Skills

 Programmers often forget that you are working for a business or better yet, a domain.
 For example: say that you are working for the Banking and Insurance industry.
 It makes great sense to learn how things happen in business.
-What are the processes that they follow ?
-What are the pain areas where automation can help ?
-What sort of analytics go into it ?
+What are the processes that they follow?
+What are the pain areas where automation can help?
+What sort of analytics goes into it?
 Once you are absorbed in a domain, learn the business.
 Right from strategy to tactics to operations.
 You must know how the business works.
 The business doesn’t care about your programming prowess.
-The bottom line that they are concerned with is, results.
-How are you going to make their lives easier.
+The bottom line that they are concerned with is results.
+How are you going to make their lives easier?
 Very often, you find that business-savvy people are not knowledgeable about programming.
-If you can understand their problems and provide them solutions which help them, you will go a long way.
-You have to speak their language – profit, costs, revenue, productivity, efficiency etc. So, pick up the business skills while you are at it.
+If you can understand their problems and provide them solutions that help them, you will go a long way.
+You have to speak their language – profit, costs, revenue, productivity, efficiency, etc. So, pick up the business skills while you are at it.

 This includes things like